Zimperium/zscan-plugin-harness/README.md

 - **report_location**: destination folder for the vulnerability report.
 If not provided, the report is stored in the current workspace.
 - **report_file_name**: filename of the report.
 If not provided, the filename will be patterned as follows: zscan-results-AssessmentID-report_format.json, e.g., *zscan-results-123456789-sarif.json*.
+- **wait_for_report**: if set to "true" (default), the script will wait for the assessment report to be complete.
+Otherwise, the script will exit after uploading the binary to zScan.
+The assessment report can be obtained through the console.
+Report filename and location parameters are ignored.
-- **wait**: wait time for polling the server in seconds.
+- **polling_interval**: wait time for polling the server in seconds.
 30 seconds is the default.
 - **branch**: source code branch that the build is based on.
 - **build_number**: application build number.
 - **environment**: target environment, e.g., uat, dev, prod.